Deep dive:- Conversion of Javascript code into machine code by JavaScript EnginE

 Step -1: Parsing of JS code

 Parsing means reading.
-The JS engine scans the code line by line and first split up each line of code into pieces that are meaningful to the language like variable declaration, function declaration etc. During this scanning, the engine also checks syntax errors too and immediately stops execution if it finds one and throws the error.
+The JS engine scans the code line by line and first split up each line of code into pieces that are meaningful to the language like keywords, identifiers, literals, and symbols, variable declaration, function declaration etc. This is known as tokenization.

 const a;